 We have a fun craft for your today!
 We are going to show you How To Make This Felt Christmas Tree and Ornaments For Kids!
 This tree wall hanging project is one that toddlers and kids will love to decorate – and they do it safely!
 This version is built to last for years and through multiple children.
 This tree is sewn to a background and hung with a dowel so it can be easily put up and taken down each year.
 It also ensures the tree points won’t fall over time with heavy use.

 The various ornaments and presents are fun to create.
 Older children can help with them too.
 It serves as a sensory activity that toddlers love.
 Hang the tree at their height so they can visit it over and over again during the holiday season.
+If you are looking for other fun Christmas DIYs then check out our post on easy Christmas sewing projects for beginners.

 What You’ll Need: